Lester Koga from Barebottle Brewing Company sat with us and shared the brewery’s history.

 How do you stay current with the latest trends and changes in the craft beer industry?

 The main thing is always to try new beers.
-There’s never a shortage of new, exciting beers being brewed, so it’s our job to try as much as possible.
-This inspires us to be better and opens our eyes to new possibilities.
+There’s never a shortage of new, exciting beers being brewed, so it’s our job to try as many as possible.
+This inspires us to strive for improvement and opens our eyes to new possibilities.

 Can you share any memorable experiences or stories from your time running the brewery?

 There’s never been a slow week or month at the brewery.
-Every day is a sprint, but slowing down and appreciating our accomplishments is important.
-We’ve been fortunate to win medals for our beer at the most prestigious competitions in the world.
+Every day is a sprint, but slowing down to appreciate our accomplishments is equally important.
+We’ve been fortunate to win medals for our beer at the world’s most prestigious competitions.
 It always feels good to be recognized amongst your peers, but more importantly, it gives the team a chance to soak in the accomplishment and pop a few bottles of champagne.

 What are your plans for the brewery, and where do you see your business in the next 5-10 years?

-One of the key things we’ve worked on these past few years is expanding our taproom offerings beyond beer.
+One of the key initiatives we’ve worked on over the past few years is expanding our taproom offerings beyond beer.
 Inevitably, a group of people will enter the taprooms, and one or two don’t drink beer.
-So in 2018, we started roasting our coffee to serve in the taprooms and add to beers.
+In 2018, we began roasting our coffee to serve in the taprooms and add to our beers.
 In 2020, we started processing and serving our wine.
-Everything we do, from wine, coffee, kombucha, and natural sodas, is done with the same levels of passion and craft as our beer.
+Everything we do, from wine and coffee to kombucha and natural sodas, is done with the same level of passion and craft as our beer.

-Looking to the future, we’ll be opening our 4th taproom in Menlo Park this summer.
-Beyond that, we see ourselves increasing the production capacity in our Bernal Heights facility to keep up with demand.
+Looking ahead, we’ll open our 4th taproom in Menlo Park this summer.
+Beyond that, we anticipate increasing production capacity at our Bernal Heights facility to meet demand.

 Barebottle Brewing Company: A Story of Passion and Perseverance